-Today, IVP is keen to announce our Series E investment in CircleCI.
+Today, IVP is keen to announce.
 Based in San Francisco, CircleCI has honored a developer-first mindset since its founding and grown that into the leading cloud-based platform for the automated building, testing, and deployment of new code.
 CircleCI provides robust enterprise features and functionality to customers such as Spotify, Ford Motor Company, NBC Universal, Citigroup, Aetna, and Unilever.
 IVP is the lead investor in CircleCI’s $100M Series E financing, and Cack Wilhelm will join the Company’s board of directors.
 CircleCI’s mission is to shorten the time from idea to value delivery, and we at IVP are excited to partner with Jim, Rob, and the entire CircleCI team to help make this possible for development teams.

 The idea of releasing code 1x per week or 1x per day is anathema for most companies.
 Software delivery has become a continuous loop, whereby a single workflow ties together an automated build (from the source code) through to testing for functionality and compatibility, to deployment; this repeats frequently.
 CircleCI helps to speed this process and reduce risk by ensuring that code pushed to production is stable code; no developer wants to push a bug to an iOS app, and no end-user wants to hit that snag.